Mushinako/Discord-Hide-Sidebar/README.md

 If you have both PTB and non-PTB installed, the script will priorize non-PTB version.
 You can still manually call PTB version by passing it into `-d DISCORD_PATH`.

+### Can my configuration be saved

+This is definitely doable.
+I have not implemented it due to lack of time and its potential to slow everything down.